-Paul Sedra is Associate Professor of History at Simon Fraser University, and Middle East Editor of the Wiley-Blackwell journal, History Compass.
+Paul Sedra is Associate Professor of History at Simon Fraser University.
 A specialist in modern Egyptian history and Christian-Muslim relations, Sedra has taught at Dalhousie University and the University of Toronto, and received his doctorate from New York University in January 2006.
 His most recent book, From Mission to Modernity: Evangelicals, Reformers and Education in Nineteenth-Century Egypt, is published by I.B.
 Tauris.
 For background on the book, please view the interview here.
 Copies are currently available through the following sites:

 Sedra is a prolific commentator on contemporary Egypt, Christian-Muslim relations, Canadian policy in the Middle East, and Middle East politics generally.
 His op-eds appear regularly in Egypt Independent and Jadaliyya, and he has furnished analysis to such media outlets as Al-Jazeera English, CTV, CBC Radio, the Associated Press, and The Globe and Mail.

 After attending the high school attached to the University of Toronto’s education faculty, I headed south of the border for my undergraduate work, and began the long, arduous process of learning Arabic at Princeton University.
 In my senior year at Princeton’s Woodrow Wilson School, my thesis project involved a summer of interviews with Egyptian public figures on Coptic-Muslim relations.